 On September 21, 1981, a Certificate of Incorporation was issued and filed as Harvesters Food Bank of St. Joseph, Inc. The purpose of the organization was to provide a central clearing house through which the food industry and others could donate edible surplus food and other items.
 This, in turn, would help to solve emergency food needs of low-income persons and reduce costs of charities by providing them with surplus or salvage food.

 In 1982, Jack Habig was selected as the first executive director and the food bank received 501c(3) non-profit status.
 By 1983, the organization was officially operating as a food bank.
 Nearly 160,000 pounds of food were distributed to 41 agencies that year.
 A van was purchased for transporting donated goods to the food bank in 1984, allowing distribution to grow to 300,000 pounds.
-In 1985, Jim Long was appointed the second executive director of the food bank.

 The food bank became more important than ever in 1993.
 Many St. Joseph residents were in need of emergency help with the now infamous flood of 1993.
 The food bank became a warehouse and clearing house for over 270,000 pounds of flood relief product.
 Also that year, two major plants in St. Joseph closed, leaving thousands without jobs.
 That year, Leanne Murray was appointed as executive director.